ESAran/Report-Generator-via-Database/README.md

     <br />

 <p align="center" style="font-size:10px;">
-  Automated system for generating and sending PDF statements from integrated data sources.
+  Automated system for generating and sending PDF statements from integrated data sources.<br>
   (<a href="README_EN.md">click here for the English version</a>)
   <br />
 </p>